 Consumer experience is a part of this consumer psychology category.
 For example, if a particular commercial convinces the consumer to try the product and they are dissatisfied, the consumer will avoid the product in the future.
 Avoidance of the product will continue even if changes have been made to address prior issues.
 Due to this learned experience, advertisers may attempt to change the message attached to their particular product.

 The way someone views the outside world is their perception.
-To gain someone’s attention you may use tactics that get people to stop, watch and listen.
-Now, once attention has been gained, a marketer will want the consumer to remember their message without filtering it through the consumer’s own mindset.
-Marketers tend to repeat the information that want you to retain.
+To gain someone’s attention, you may use tactics that get people to stop, watch and listen.
+Now once attention has been gained, a marketer will want the consumer to remember their message without filtering it through the consumer’s own mindset.
+Marketers tend to repeat the information that they want you to retain.
 Why?
 Because repetition helps make the message stick.
-Hence why certain commercials repeat an important part of the ad.
+Hence why certain commercials repeat an important part of the ad over and over.